 Talk with your diabetes doctor about how best to manage your blood sugar before and after the test.

 Arrange to stay home on the day of the test.
-When you use the liquid or pills to clean out your colon, you will go to the bathroom a lot.
-You'll get detailed instructions from the doctor on how to use the medicines (colon prep).
+When you clean out your colon (colon prep), you'll use the toilet a lot.
+You'll get detailed instructions from the doctor on how to do the colon prep.

 Managing blood sugar and medicines